The short answer

 None of these scenarios go well under the alternative.
 Under agency-owned infrastructure each scenario is a negotiation at a moment when the practice is at its weakest.

-Most IGP engagements run on Track A. Accounts in the client's name.
+Every IGP engagement runs on client-owned infrastructure.
+Accounts in the client's name.
 Client pays vendors directly.
-Operator is added as a user.
-This is the cleanest form of the five design principles and it matches what most solo professionals actually need.
+The operator is added as a user, not an owner.
+This is the cleanest form of the five design principles and it matches what every business type we serve actually needs — whether you are a consultant, an accounting firm, a construction company, or a clinical practice.

 Where to take this next